ricardoschnur/console_2048/README.md

 # console_2048
-A console version of the popular game 2048.
+A console version of the popular game 2048 written in Java.

+Not yet playable!